View our 2019 Technical Program Symposia: Browse by categories and click on the title for session details.

 Organizer: Aydin K. Sunol, Professor, University of South Florida, Florida, USA

 Process intensification encompasses any chemical processing development that leads to a substantially smaller, greener, safer and more energy efficient technology.
 It is a key futuristic direction already making significant impact in the evolution of the chemical industry.
-The symposium seeks contributions to assess the state-of-the-art and future developments in this exciting area of process intensification.
+This symposium seeks to assess the state-of-the-art and future developments in this exciting area of process intensification.

 Topics include, but are not limited to: process integration, multiphase reactors, chemical looping processes, membrane processes, hybrid processes, micro-reactor systems, High-G reactors, critical region technology and forced unsteady state operations.
-Contributions involving industrial exploitation of the novel concepts are particularly encouraged to give the reader an overview of the challenges to be faced when scaling up novel integrated processes.

 Deepening the Green and Sustainability Position of Industrial Chemical Processes